rpicatoste/carnd-term1-project2-traffic-sign-classifier/writeup.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
-I used the standard len() method and numpy array shape to calculate summary statistics of the traffic signs data set:
+The code for this step is contained in the paragraph *Step 1: Dataset Summary & Exploration* of the notebook.
+I used the standard len() method and numpy array shape to calculate and summarize statistics of the traffic signs data set:

 - Image Shape: (32, 32, 3)